Book X (continued)

 Chapter CXXX

-ATHANASIUS and his wonderful vision
+The teachings of ATHANASIUS and his wonderful vision

 Abba Athanasius said: "Our fathers practised continence and poverty and detachment from all things up to the time of their death.
 But we have stuffed our stomachs and moneybags full."